 Studies with financial conflicts of interest are 5x more likely to find no link between sugary drinks and weight gain. : science Twist Aims To Replace Those Annoying Texts About Running Late, Raises $6M Led By Bridgescale As many of my friends and colleagues will tell you, I’m someone who’s perpetually running late.
 As a result, I’m constantly sending out text messages that offer some variation on, “Running 5 minutes late, sorry!”
 A new startup called Twist promises a smarter, easier approach to sending those messages.
 When you’ve got a meeting, you can enter the destination, time, and contact info of the participants.
+Then, as the meeting time approaches, everyone will get automatic messages about your ETA.
 Ideally, they’ll just get two messages — one when you start heading to the meeting, and one when you’re about to arrive.
 At first, this may sound like a relatively narrow, specific problem.
 Co-founder and CEO Bill Lee (previously co-founder of Remarq and Social Concepts) says that previous attempts at these kinds of notifications have focused on location rather than time (telling people where you are, not when you’ll arrive).
 Twist will personalize its estimates to each user.
-Those algorithms could eventually be used outside the Twist app.

 WriteThat.Name’s New Chrome Extension Updates Your Address Book Or CRM With Contact Info Found Online After a little bit of a rough start, the automatic address book updating service WriteThat.Name has become one of my preferred “set it and forget it” tools for keeping things organized.
 Built by Paris-based Kwaga, WriteThat.Name is one of those under-the-radar technologies that doesn’t get a lot of media attention, but is slowly approaching profitability with more than 40,000 paying users and revenue growth of more than 15 percent month-over-month.
 For those who missed it the first time around, the company last year launched a service that tackles an area in need of more attention and solutions: the address book.
 Initially, I’ll admit I was not thrilled with Kwaga’s product.
 Here’s how it works: you either authorize the service on your Gmail account or install an Outlook plug-in and choose one of the company’s plans.
 Pricing for business users is also available, offering features like support for Google Apps, HighRise, Salesforce and more.